 - The original Kingdom Hearts had a move literally called counter attack.
 It was only usable in the quarter of a second immediately after blocking an enemy attack.

 - The second also had "Counterguard," which was more forgiving in its timing.
 Was also technically usable without the Guard ability (attacking at the right moment can yield the same effect), just much more unreliable/risky.
+Another move, "Retaliating Slash," allows Sora to strike back after a strong attack knocks him off balance.

 - The key to victory in Punch-Out!! is to dodge and counterattack.
 In early fights, the enemies tend to hang open for quite some time; the window rapidly closes as the game goes on.
 In addition, launching your own attack successfully just before the opponent does theirs deals extra damage and grants you a Star.